Frequently

 Momentum 2050, South Carolina’s statewide multimodal transportation plan, is for all state residents, businesses, and regions.
 SCDOT is taking several actions to make the plan meaningful for all parts of the state.

-• SCDOT is drawing on the knowledge of its seven districts, each of which works in a different region of the state.
+- SCDOT is drawing on the knowledge of its seven districts, each of which works in a different region of the state.

-• SCDOT is also talking with organizations all over the state like local governments, metropolitan planning organizations, councils of government, transit agencies, railroads, ports, and airports.
+- SCDOT is also talking with organizations all over the state like local governments, metropolitan planning organizations, councils of government, transit agencies, railroads, ports, and airports.

-• Last but not least, SCDOT wants to hear from you!
+- Last but not least, SCDOT wants to hear from you!
 How do you use transportation, and what matters to you?
 There will be several chances to share your ideas.
 This website will be updated to let you know about these chances to share your thoughts.

 Letting SCDOT Know What You Think

 Momentum 2050 identifies policies and does not produce projects.
 However, there are other ways to tell SCDOT about concerns you have about specific locations.
 SCDOT will consider your input in developing projects.
 Specifically, you can let SCDOT know your concerns by phone or email.
 If you want to talk to SCDOT by phone, you can call 855-GO-SCDOT (855-467-2368) toll free or 803-737-1200 Monday through Friday, 8:30 a.m. – 5:00 p.m.
-Or, if you prefer, you can send an email on this website: https://www.scdot.org/scdotcontactus/default.aspx.
+Or, if you prefer, you can send an email through this website: https://www.scdot.org/scdotcontactus/default.aspx.

 SCDOT is using feedback received for the plan in a few ways.
 SCDOT wants to understand how people travel in this state and have a full picture of their transportation needs.
 Feedback will influence the plan’s vision, goals, and objectives for the plan, which will guide SCDOT as it makes the plan.
 Finally, SCDOT will use feedback to edit the draft plan before making it final.